BabylonJS/Documentation/content/How_To/Particles/tuning_gradients.md

 ```javascript
 particleSystem.limitVelocityDamping = 0.1; //damping factor
 ```
-A limit will be used to check the current speed of the particle over its lifetime and if the limit is reached then the damping factor is applied as speed * damping factor
+A limit will be used to check the current speed of the particle over its lifetime.
+And if the limit is reached, then the damping factor is applied as speed * damping factor.

 To set the speed limit use
 ```javascript